Fitness App Development Guide: Best Tips for Business Owners & Startups

 While having over 10,000 different pre-recorded classes in their library, the company is mainly known for its live events.
 Such an approach helps to contribute to user engagement since people get live experience and exercise with coaches and other members in real-time.

 It helps to build more continuous relationships with members.
-When buying a pre-recorded workout, it’s up to a user whether to complete it or not.
-And the rapid decline in retention is a known problem for the fitness industry — after some time people get tired, bored, or switch their attention to something else.
+When buying a pre-recorded workout, it’s up to a user whether or not to complete it.
+And the rapid decline in retention is a known problem for the fitness industry — after some time people get tired, bored, or turn their attention to something else.

 Live classes create a feeling of commitment that people have when attending offline fitness locations.
-It also helps to build a community so working out turns from a sole fitness activity into a social one.
+They also help to build a community so that working out turns from a sole fitness activity into a social one.